JeremiahOshinubi/my-url_shortener/README.md

-# Project Description: RedRoute URL Shortener
+# Project Description: My-Url-Shortener

-The RedRoute URL Shortener project aims to develop a user-friendly and efficient URL shortening service.
+My-Url-Shortener project aims to develop a user-friendly and efficient URL shortening service.
 The application will allow users to convert long, complex URLs into shorter, more manageable ones.
 The project will utilize cutting-edge technologies to ensure fast and reliable redirection, while also providing additional features such as link analytics and QR code generation.

 ## Key Features: